greg-raven/Department-21/_posts/2010-01-05-new-health-care-plan-for-seniors.md

 New teeth, no problem.
 Need glasses, great.
 New hip, knees, kidney, lungs, heart?
 All covered, and your kids can come and visit you as often as they do now.

 Who will be paying for all of this?
 The same government that now tells you that you are too old for health care.
-Plus, because you are a prisoner, you don’t have to pay any income taxes anymore.
+Plus, because you are a prisoner, you don't have to pay any income taxes anymore.

 Is this a great country or what?